KetanGhungralekar/scientific-calculator/README.md

 This repository demonstrates how to automatically trigger a Jenkins pipeline job when a commit is pushed to GitHub.
 We use **ngrok** to expose Jenkins running locally to the internet.

+The project being built and deployed here is a **Scientific Calculator implemented in Java**.

 ---

 ## ⚙️ Prerequisites
 - [Jenkins](https://www.jenkins.io/) installed and running locally (port `8080` by default).
 - [ngrok](https://ngrok.com/) installed and authenticated.
 - A Jenkins pipeline job already created.
+- Java installed (since the Scientific Calculator project is written in Java).

 ---